San Francisco Composite

 • Weekday practices begin in early January and end following last race in mid-May

-• Indoor practices at spin sessions
+• Indoor spin sessions and outdoor skills sessions

-• Tuesdays and Thursdays from 4:00-5:30 p.m.
+• Tuesdays and Thursdays usually from 4:40-5:30 p.m.

-• Outdoor weekend rides — 1-2 per month
+• Outdoor weekend rides — Sunday mornings

-• Team camp in early February (Sat/Sun)
+• Team camp

 Race-season: Late February-May